RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 ### PAN (Path Aggregation Network)

-PAN is usually in a neck, which fuses early high resolution feature maps and  later low resolution feature maps
+PAN is usually in the neck, where it fuses early high-resolution feature maps with later low-resolution feature maps.

 ```
 Backbone outputs: